DIY

 STEP 2: PREP

-Determine your spacing for your shelves.
-Our bottom shelf is 25″ off the ground and then we have 15″ between the top of one shelf to the bottom of another.
 Our deep shelves are approximately 24″ deep and the side shelves are 11″.
 Make sure you leave enough room for your brackets!
-You need to include brackets on your shelves (especially if they are deep) to prevent the shelves from sagging in the middle.
+You’ll want to include brackets on your shelves (especially if they are deep) to prevent the shelves from sagging in the middle over time.

 STEP 3: MEASURE